w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 Zero-knowledge rollups are significantly faster in finalization, as the cryptographic validity proof handles the nuance of ensuring a rollup is valid.
-However, the ZK rollups often suffer from performance due to their complexity and are hard to integrate into resource-constrained environments.
-Because Turing completeness is also difficult to achieve due to this computational overhead, their ability to be generalized (in terms of blockspace) is reduced.
-However, they have an extremely promising future in solving some of the problems of optimistic rollups and addressing secure scalability.
+However, the ZK rollups often suffer from performance due to their complexity and difficult implementation into resource-constrained environments.
+Because Turing completeness is also challenging to achieve due to this computational overhead, their ability to be generalized (in terms of blockspace) is reduced.
+However, they have a promising future in solving some of the problems of optimistic rollups and addressing secure scalability.

 **Pros:**

-- They don't require a large amount of data availability.
+- They only require a small amount of data availability.
 Often, the proof is enough to ensure validity.
-- Rollups able to be proven trustlessly.
+- They can be proven trustlessly.
 - Because the proof is immediately available, finality is also instantaneous.
-- They have a promising future overall, as they haven't reached their full potential yet.
+- They have a promising future overall, as they have not reached maturity yet.

 **Cons:**

-- Suffer from the same problems that other layer two solutions face regarding centralization of layer two operators.
+- They suffer from the same problems that other L2 solutions have regarding the centralization of L2 operators.
 - They are computationally expensive, and ZK circuits are difficult to implement.
 - The potential for congestion is still a factor, as the amount of data could still be problematic.